na018/vue_basics_tut/README.md

 # Exercise 2: _Components in Vue.js_
-> In this exercise you will learn about components, parent child relationships: how to pass data from the parent to the child & how to emit events in the child to tell the parent that something has happend
+> In this exercise you will learn about components, parent child relationships: how to pass data from the parent to the child & how to emit events in the child to tell the parent that something has happened
 >
 > In the last tutorial we learnt about one-way and two-way data binding.
 > One-way data-binding is accomplished with _v-bind_.
 With the help of this directive the Application data can be easily mapped to an HTML element _(so luckily no traversals through the HTML DOM are necessary for finding the intended element)_